 \section{Noncommutative AKSZ formalism.}

-The relation of nc-BV differntial $\Delta $ with invariant integration with respect to the supergroups $GQ(N)$ and $GL(N|N)$, gives to the lagrangians from \cite{B2} a nice interpretation as non-commutative \emph{super} -equivariant analogues of the AKSZ $\sigma -$model.
-This and other interesting non-commutative analogues of the standard lagrangians are studied in \cite{B3} and \cite{B5}.
+The relation of nc-BV differential $\Delta $ with invariant integration with respect to the supergroups $GQ(N)$ and $GL(N|N)$, gives an interpretation to the Lagrangians from \cite{B2} as non-commutative \emph{super}-equivariant analogues of the AKSZ $\sigma -$model.
+This and other non-commutative analogues of some standard Lagrangians are studied in \cite{B3} and \cite{B6} .

-I consider first the even scalar product case, the case of the odd scalar product is parallel.
-The initial step is to interpret the space $q(N)\otimes \Pi V$ as the space of morphisms
+I consider, for definiteness, the even scalar product case, the case of the odd scalar product is parallel.
+The initial step is to interpret the space $ q(N)\otimes \Pi V$ as the space of morphisms

 from the free associative algebra generated by $(\Pi V)^{dual}$.
 This space can be interpreted as the functor of points of $Spec\left( Free(\Pi V)^{dual}\right) $ over simple associative \emph{super} algebra $q(N)$.